kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 }
 ```

 which is pretty annoying since **most** of the ingredients are doubled, but not all of them.
 So I
-wrote a quick script to delete all the recipes with doubled data in the json files and all the recipes
+wrote a quick script to delete all the recipes with doubled data in the JSON files and all the recipes
 where the HTML is missing.
 You can find this in this tag

 ```bash
 git checkout post-3-part-10
 ```

 run it from the command line or the VS Code debugger and it will delete 1,028 recipes.
-Unfortunately
+Unfortunately,
 if we now run the training data we see that our model has gotten worse with the improved data.